1998–99 Manchester United F.C. season: January–February

-March and April
+March–May

 Cup duties were the main priority in March as United played only two league fixtures: away to Newcastle and at home to Everton.
-Two wins out of two, including two goals by Cole against his former club, Newcastle, helped United become the first team to reach 60 points in the season.
+United won both games, including two goals by Cole against his former club Newcastle, and three second-half goals in a 3–1 win against Everton.

 Manchester United could only manage a 1–1 draw at Wimbledon on 3 April as Beckham's well-drilled shot cancelled out Jason Euell's opener in the fifth minute.
-Despite several of the first-team members being rested for the Juventus tie, United won 3–0 at Old Trafford against Sheffield Wednesday and battled well to earn a point against Leeds at Elland Road after the midweek tie at Juventus; however, the result allowed Arsenal to move to the top of the table for the first time in the season, albeit having played one game more, after scoring six against Middlesbrough at the Riverside.
+Despite several of the first-team members being rested for the Juventus tie, United won 3–0 at Old Trafford against Sheffield Wednesday and drew against Leeds to earn a point at Elland Road after the midweek tie at Juventus.
+However, the result allowed Arsenal to move to the top of the table for the first time in the season, albeit having played one game more, after scoring six against Middlesbrough at the Riverside.

-May

-Another victory over Aston Villa on 1 May put United back on top of the league, but Arsenal's win at Derby the next day restored the champions' slender advantage.
-Against Liverpool at Anfield, Ferguson restored the Cole–Yorke strike partnership, and within 23 minutes the latter scored the opener from a Beckham cross.
-In the second half, United were awarded a penalty for a challenge on Jesper Blomqvist by Jamie Carragher, which Denis Irwin successfully converted; however, Irwin was sent off in the 75th minute for a second bookable offence just after Jamie Redknapp scored through a penalty to give Liverpool hope.
-Former United midfielder Paul Ince scrambled the equaliser two minutes from time.
+Another victory over Aston Villa on 1 May put United back on top of the league, but Arsenal's win at Derby the next day restored the champions' advantage.
+Against Liverpool at Anfield, Ferguson restored the Cole–Yorke strike partnership, the latter scored the opener from a Beckham cross.
+In the second half, United were awarded a penalty for a challenge on Jesper Blomqvist by Jamie Carragher, which Denis Irwin successfully converted; however, Irwin was sent off in the 75th minute for a second bookable offence, after Jamie Redknapp scored through a controversial penalty to give Liverpool hope.
+Former United midfielder Paul Ince scrambled the equaliser in the 88th minute.
 The United manager did not hide his discomfort, adding that he thought "the referee handed it to them".
-On the same night, Arsenal convincingly beat rivals Tottenham to move three points clear, having still played a game more.
-Wenger was adamant that United were marginal favourites, but it was clear the title race would be decided on the final day, as it had been in 1995.
+On the same night, Arsenal convincingly beat rivals Tottenham to move three points clear, having still played a game more, although Wenger admitted that United were marginal favourites.

-With three games remaining, Yorke scored his 29th goal of the season at Middlesbrough to help his team return to the top of the table.
-Jimmy Floyd Hasselbaink's late winner against Arsenal two days later all but ended Wenger's chances of retaining the league championship.
-United now needed only four points, one of them gained at Ewood Park, in the process relegating Blackburn Rovers, who were now managed by former United assistant manager Brian Kidd.
-Manchester United eventually secured the championship, their fifth in seven seasons, on the final day; after Les Ferdinand had put Tottenham ahead, goals from Beckham and Cole either side of half-time gave United a 2–1 win that rendered Arsenal's victory over Aston Villa irrelevant.
+With three games remaining, Yorke scored the only goal of the game away at Middlesbrough, helping his team return to the top of the table.
+Two days later, Arsenal lost to Leeds 1–0 with Jimmy Floyd Hasselbaink's late winner, requiring United to earn four points in the final two games to secure the title.
+A goalless draw at Ewood Park earned United a point, in the process relegating Blackburn Rovers, who were managed by former United assistant manager Brian Kidd.
+This result meant that the title would be decided on the final day, as it had been in 1995.
+On the final day, Manchester United secured the championship, their fifth in seven seasons, after Les Ferdinand had put Tottenham ahead, Beckham and Cole scored either side of half-time to give United a 2–1 win that rendered Arsenal's victory over Aston Villa irrelevant.